stacklok/codegate/README.md

 ---

-# CodeGate: secure AI code generation
+# CodeGate: The Smarter, Safer Way to Develop with your AI Applications

 **By [Stacklok](https://stacklok.com)**

-CodeGate is a **local gateway** that makes AI agents and coding assistants safer.
-It ensures AI-generated recommendations adhere to best practices while safeguarding your code's integrity and protecting your privacy.
-With CodeGate, you can confidently leverage AI in your development workflow without sacrificing security or productivity.
+CodeGate is the ultimate toolkit for developers using AI coding assistants or agents.
+It simplifies managing projects, prompts, and multiple environments, allowing you to seamlessly work across different AI models, coding assistants, and agents—all in one central workspace.

+With CodeGate, you can supercharge your productivity while staying protected from security risks like leaked personal information, secrets, or vulnerable dependencies.
+Whether you're switching between AI models, LLM providers (OpenAI, Anthropic, etc.), or refining your project prompts, CodeGate keeps everything streamlined, efficient, and secure.

+CodeGate can also be leveraged to protect your AI applications by running in the serving path, preventing your users from leaking sensitive information or accessing vulnerable dependencies or running malicious code and commands.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./static/diagram-dark.png">